 I learned a few things.

-1. Desperation is a turn-off.
+1. Desperation is a turn-off

-Think about the word “networking.”
-What comes to mind?
-Sleazy, scummy cocktail parties?
-Awkward “so-what-do-you-do?” interrogations?
-Soulless social climbing?
 Throw all that shit away.
 That’s ugly networking.
 That type of networking stems from a place of thinly-veiled desperation.
-We’re not doing that no mo’.
+We’re not doing that.
 No sir.
 No ma’am.

-2. People respond to radiance.
+2. People respond to radiance

 Sincerity, authenticity, confidence.
 Lather, rinse, repeat.
 When you brag and inflate your achievements, you feel nervous — and worse, you deserve to feel nervous.
 As entrepreneurial high-priestess Danielle LaPorte says, “radiate and state the facts, Jack.”